Sjeanpierre/passenger-datadog-monitor/README.md

 ## Installation
 ### Building the binary
 You will first need to build the `passenger-datadog-monitor` executable using [Go](https://golang.org).
-Download the source and dependencies, then build the binary running:
+You can download the source and dependencies, and build the binary by running:
 ```
 go get -v github.com/Sjeanpierre/passenger-datadog-monitor
 ```